-The aim is to assess the impact of prolonged running on the endurance and attention indicators of children aged 9-10 years in physical education classes at school.
+This study aims to assess the impact of prolonged running on the endurance and attention indicators of children aged 9-10 years in physical education classes at school.
 The pedagogical experiment was conducted for 4 months based on the secondary general educational school 60 (Kirov, Russia), 120 schoolchildren from the third grade took part in it.
 34 physical education lessons were held in each class.
 Schoolchildren from the control group were engaged in a standard physical education program for younger schoolchildren.
 The children from the experimental group also worked within the framework of the usual program, but during each lesson, they performed a long run of 6 minutes.
 Overall endurance was assessed using the K Cooper (6 minutes) test and the attention of schoolchildren was assessed by the "Schulte Tables" test.
 Both tests were performed before and after the pedagogical experiment.

 INTRODUCTION

-The problem of human health, and in particular, the student, is relevant and in demand, and the activities for its preservation, conservation, and development are in the field of view of scientists of various scientific fields [1-3].
+The problem of human health, and in particular, the student is relevant and in demand, and the activities for its preservation, conservation, and development are in the field of view of scientists of various scientific fields [1-3].

 The priority of preserving and developing human health at school age is determined by the relevance of this problem:

 One of the main problems of health and physical development of younger schoolchildren is physical inactivity, which means "inactivity" in Latin.
 This concept implies a restriction of motor activity resulting from a sedentary lifestyle.
 Today, physical inactivity is considered a social disease, along with addiction to gadgets, computer games, etc. This problem has not been spared by children's age.
 Younger students sit a lot and for a long time.
 At school for at least 4 hours or more, and then at home for the same amount (children do their homework, play computer games, watch TV, etc.).
 Younger schoolchildren are less likely to attend music, language, art schools, and very rarely sports.
 Low level of physical education and sports [6-8].
-Without work, the muscles weaken, then atrophy.
-Strength and endurance decrease, vegetative-vascular dystonia, depression, and other disorders of the nervous system appear, academic performance decreases, and metabolism is disrupted [9].
+Without work, the muscles weaken, and then atrophy.
+Strength and endurance decrease, vegetative-vascular dystonia, depression, and other disorders of the nervous system appear academic performance decreases, and metabolism is disrupted [9].
 Inactivity also leads to functional changes in the cardiovascular and respiratory systems, as the muscles that help the movement of blood through the vessels do not work.
 Lack of blood flow to the brain, and poor outflow through the vessels of the neck lead to changes in intracranial pressure.
-This causes headaches, fatigue, fatigue, there may be complaints of palpitations, and shortness of breath during physical exertion.
+This causes headaches, fatigue, and fatigue, there may be complaints of palpitations, and shortness of breath during physical exertion.
 Respiratory and digestive disorders occur, and the joints and spine suffer.
 A prolonged stay in a monotonous position at the table at school and home, or an uncomfortable lying position with a gadget in your hands, can cause a violation of posture, stooping, or spinal deformity.
 Immunity decreases, vision decreases, overweight, and obesity appears.
-As a result, blood pressure rises, and diabetes mellitus, heart, and kidney diseases appear [10, 11].
+As a result, blood pressure rises, and diabetes mellitus, and heart, and kidney diseases appear [10, 11].

 The leading means to overcome such a disease as physical inactivity is the performance of physical exercises of different natures and different orientations.
 Of course, at this age, it is quite difficult for a child to force himself to perform a certain set of exercises or follow the rules of certain techniques.
 The solution to this problem is a physical education lesson at school.
 The main purpose of physical education lessons is the development of motor activity and various physical qualities in children, teaching schoolchildren the basics of a healthy lifestyle, as well as introducing students to independent sports and physical exercises.
 Physical education at school forms a system of value orientations of a person to a healthy lifestyle and provides motivational, functional, and motor readiness for it.
-It is carried out in accordance with the general and specific laws, principles, and rules of the pedagogical process [12-14].
+It is carried out by the general and specific laws, principles, and rules of the pedagogical process [12-14].
 The improvement of the physique and the harmonious development of human physiological functions are solved based on comprehensive education of physical qualities and motor abilities, which ultimately leads to a naturally normal, undistorted formation of bodily forms.
-This task provides for the education of correct posture, proportional development of muscle mass, all parts of the body, assistance in maintaining optimal weight through physical exercises and ensuring bodily beauty [15-17].
+This task provides for the education of correct posture, proportional development of muscle mass, all parts of the body, assistance in maintaining optimal weight through physical exercises, and ensuring bodily beauty [15-17].

 The education of physical qualities at school age is provided by the selection of physical exercises and the methodology of the lesson.
 The most important requirements for the methodology of the development of physical qualities during the age formation of the organism are the comprehensiveness of the impact, the proportionality of the loads and the functionality of the capabilities of the growing organism, the correspondence of the influencing factors with the peculiarities of the stages of age development [18, 19].
 Recent studies have shown that only 50% of elementary school students are completely healthy.
 By the sixth grade, the number of healthy schoolchildren is halved, and by the eleventh grade, only 5% of schoolchildren can boast of having no health problems.
 The authors are sure that such a catastrophic decline in the indicators of healthy children is directly related to the lack of sports in children's lives.
 Moreover, to change the situation, it is necessary, at least, to pay special attention to physical education lessons at school [20, 21].